 This activity continues to result in Housing Assistance Payment (HAP) cost savings by enabling the new payment standards to take effect at the time of an interim reexamination rather than at the next regular reexamination.

-There are no planned non-significant changes to this activity nor its authorizations.
+SCCHA does not anticipate any non-significant changes to this activity and its authorizations.